axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

 Custom Action Button Columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Portal supports creating custom action buttons for specific needs.
-By clicking on this buttons, a custom process is triggered.
+By clicking on these buttons, a custom process is triggered.

 Follow these steps to implement it: